 Category Description Resolution/KB docs Cluster Cluster VIP flapping between both of the nodes in Active/Passive cluster For resolution, see KB 21584 .
-Cluster Licensing Best Practices For more information, see KB 40093 .
-Do the active nodes monitor the state of their own interface?
-1 Each node monitors both of it's interfaces by sending an ARP to the desent every 5 seconds.
-The PPS waits up to 5 seconds for a response, a wait period of 45 seconds.
-If there is still no response, the PPS mark If there is no response the PPS begins Note: The ARP timeout value is configurable from the network settings page for each interface. you can configure how many ARP ping timeouts are received before marking the interface as do applies to both interfaces and all nodes in the cluster.
-On the cluster properties page, there is a have each PPS disable their external interface in the event their internal interface goes down.
-The cluster-wide setting.
+Cluster Licensing Best Practices For more information, see KB 40093.
+Do the active nodes monitor the state of their own interface? ı Each node monitors both of it's interfaces by sending an ARP to the d sent every 5 seconds.
+The PPS waits up to 5 seconds for a response a wait period of 45 seconds.
+If there is still no response, the PPS mark .
+If there is no response the PPS begins Note: The ARP timeout value is configurable from the network settings page for each interface.
+Additionally, you can configure how many ARP ping timeouts are received before marking the interface as down.
+This applies to both interfaces and all nodes in the cluster.
+On the cluster properties page, there is an option to have each PPS disable their external interface in the event their internal interface goes down.
+This is a cluster-wide setting.
 How big is the Synchronization Packet?
 This depends on how much data is synchronized.
-It is observed that approximately 1MB for 1000 users when a node is added to the cluster and synchronized.
-After the nodes are is sent only upon a status change.
-For example, user session status, user properties (bot change to the system configuration.
+It is observed that approximately 1MB of data is transferred for 1000 users when a node is added to the cluster and synchronized.
+After the nodes are synchronized, data is sent only upon a status change.
+For example, user session status, user properties (bookmarks), or a change to the system configuration.
 How does the PPS inform the local nodes if the passive becomes the Master?
-When one PPS fails, the other PPS detects the outage and assumes to so that all local nodes (switches and routers included) will know the new Explanation on LEADER cluster status and Sync Rank For more information, see KB 13295.
+When one PPS fails, the other PPS detects the outage and assumes so that all local nodes (switches and routers included) will know the new - Explanation on LEADER cluster status and Sync Rank For more information, see KB 13295.
 I have received my replacement PPS; how do I join it to my existing cluster?
-For more information, see KB 13727 .
+For more information, see KB 13727.
 Procedure for replacing a device in an Active/Passive or Active/Active cluster For more information, see KB 16146 .
 Procedure to collect logs For more information, see KB 21714.
-AAA (AD, LADAP, RADIUS) NT_STATUS_IO_TIMEOUT seen in logs Does the PPS server support, multiple instances of Active Directory/Windows NT, for the same domain?
+AAA (AD, LADAP, RADIUS) Users intermittently fail auth to Active Directory; NT_STATUS_IO_TIMEOUT seen in logs For resolution, see KB 40179.
+Does the PPS server support, multiple instances of Active Directory/Windows NT, for the same domain?
 For resolution, see KB 21702 .
 What permissions are needed on the service account used within PCS/PPS Active Directory standard mode authentication server and For resolution, see KB 40401 .